I often resent myself for not being a genius.

 Can you go to medical school with a CS degree?

-As of this year I’ve been programming for 10 years.
-What does that actually mean?
-It means that when I see \r I know it’s a Windows line break and that it breaks things on Unix-based machines.
+I know it’s a Windows line break and that it breaks things on Unix-based machines.
 It means I know that bandwidth is like “width of the pipe” and latency is “how long it takes to travel from one end of the pipe to another”—a non-technical friend asked me to explain this to them and it might have been the most good I did for the world in years.

 Yeah, I know about half-a-dozen programming languages.
 Why am I unhappy?
 I’ve even written Prolog!
 Maybe I don’t actually know how to do anything important.
 I have published a paper, found a vulnerability on network security test that the professor was unaware of, and passed a graduate-level cryptography course at an ivy league school.
 But I don’t remember the construction that turns a psuedo-random number generator into a psuedo-random function.
 I know what a TLB is I guess, but I’ve never seen one.
 I’ve never felt one.
 If I was a genius, maybe I could develop lasting intuition for concepts faster.
 I won’t understand my computer until I build one, which means I’ll never understand my computer.
-Maybe if just read nand2tetris! (applause!)
+Maybe if just read nand2tetris

 Did we used to do things more discretely?
 Discrete like the math.
 Wake up.
 Get dressed.
 Eat breakfast.
 Read the paper.
 Now it’s wake up, immediately load everything that needs doing into your brain, and never unload it.
 Minutes fade into hours, hours fade into each other.
 Before you know it, you’re back asleep.
 When could you ever have time to go outside and stare at a sunset?
 What would you do, look at it, think for a bit, then come back inside?
 No thank you very much, it’s much easier to slide through the day on empty ambition, to let Netflix keep on autoplaying please!